gocd/www.go.cd/_posts/2014-10-09-Distrubuted-Test-Execution.markdown

 author: Go Team
 ---

 Writing tests has become the norm.
-Consequently, running tests for every commit is central & most time consuming activity in any CI/CD setup.
-In a decent sized production quality project you tend to have thousands of tests.
+Consequently, running tests for every commit is central & the most time consuming activity in any CI/CD setup.
+In a decent-sized production quality project you tend to have thousands of tests.
 That means the cycle time, i.e. the time it takes for a commit to reach deployable state (after running all unit, integration & functional tests), keeps growing.

 It gets harder when teams follow XP related practices like "small commits, frequent commits" since it causes parallel builds & resource starvation.

 One such example is Go's codebase.
-Just the "Common" & "Server" components of Go which comprises of unit & integration tests, together has ~6000 tests which will take about ~5hrs if run serially!
-The function test suite is about 260+ tests with combined runtime of ~15 hrs.
-Thats close to a day & we haven't even run everything for a single commit!
+Just the "Common" & "Server" components of Go which comprises of unit & integration tests, together has ~6000 tests which will take about *~5 hours* if run serially!
+The functional test suite is about 260+ tests with combined runtime of *~15 hours*.
+That's close to a day & we haven't even run everything for a single commit!

-Note that the number of tests is soo huge just putting in a powerful box & running test in parellel will not bring it down to acceptable limits.
+Note that the number of tests is soo huge that just putting in a powerful box & running test in parellel will not bring it down to acceptable limits.

 ## Solution [Go + TLB]

-Go is trying to improve cycle-time by making test execution faster, distributing it across many agents (machines).
-After this "Common" + "Server" takes 20 minutes.
-All functional tests run in 45 minutes.
+Go improves the cycle time of its own build by making test execution faster, distributing it across many agents (machines).
+After this "Common" + "Server" takes *20 minutes*.
+All functional tests run in *45 minutes*.
 Thats close to an hour!
 Still not ideal (a few minutes), but better. :)

 ### Test Load Balancer (TLB)